Warranty Plan Terms

 Parts, Repair Methods and Repairers

 - We will, in the first instance, authorise the use of manufacturer approved parts from reputable suppliers for all valid repair requests.
 Where such parts are not available or appropriate, we will authorise original equipment (OEM) parts.
-In some cases, where it is suitable for the vehicle, cost effective and in line with normal motor trade practice, we may instead authorise the repair or reconditioning of the existing part or the supply of a quality reconditioned or exchange unit, including but not limited to the following commonly reconditioned items: Diesel Particulate Filter (DPF), turbocharger, EGR valve, gearbox/transmission, power steering rack/electric steering column, alternator, starter motor, ABS pump/modulator unit, fuel injectors, high-pressure fuel pump, differential/final drive unit, air conditioning compressor, and more.
+In some cases, where it is suitable for the vehicle, cost effective and in line with normal motor trade practice, we may instead authorise the repair or reconditioning of the existing part or the supply of a quality reconditioned or exchange unit, including but not limited to the following commonly reconditioned items: Diesel Particulate Filter (DPF), catalytic converter, turbocharger, EGR valve, gearbox/transmission, power steering rack/electric steering column, alternator, starter motor, ABS pump/modulator unit, fuel injectors, high-pressure fuel pump, differential/final drive unit, air conditioning compressor, and more.
 We reserve the right to authorise the most economical suitable repair solution.

 - When a valid repair request is approved, we will in most cases authorise the work to be carried out by a reputable, VAT-registered independent garage.
 Where the nature of the fault means it cannot reasonably be repaired by an independent garage, we may authorise repairs at a manufacturer-specific specialist.
 If neither an independent garage nor a specialist is able to complete the repair and it can only be carried out by a main dealer, we will authorise repairs at the main dealer.
 In all cases we will approve the most appropriate and cost-effective repair option for the vehicle and the fault.